It’s happened before, and it’s threatening to happen again — obstacles placed in the way of voters in low-income, highly Democratic areas.

-“We will have a list of foreclosed homes and will make sure people aren’t voting from those addresses,” Carabelli told the Messenger
+“We will have a list of foreclosed homes and will make sure people aren’t voting from those addresses,” Carabelli told the Messenger.

 Michigan state voting laws allow “election challengers” to monitor the polls for the parties.
-If those challengers have “good reason to believe” that a person is ineligible -- such as not being a resident of the city or township -- they can lodge a challenge with the chairperson of the election precinct.
+If those challengers have “good reason to believe” that a person is ineligible — such as not being a resident of the city or township — they can lodge a challenge with the chairperson of the election precinct.

-But according to voting rights experts, a foreclosure notice does not mean that a person is no longer a resident -- making it an inadequate basis for a challenge.
+But according to voting rights experts, a foreclosure notice does not mean that a person is no longer a resident — making it an inadequate basis for a challenge.

 Just a few days after the article was published, Carabelli back-tracked on his statement, telling the Macomb Daily that the party has “no plans to do anything.”
 He has now issued a full-throated denial, calling the original article “not true.”